- About Us

 James Bhandary-Alexander is the Legal Director of the Medical Legal Partnership at the Solomon Center for Health Law and Policy, and a Clinical Lecturer in Law and Research Scholar at Yale Law School.
 Previously, he worked as an attorney at New Haven Legal Assistance, where he represented clients in labor and employment, housing, public benefits, police misconduct, and civil rights cases, and as the Thomas Emerson Fellow at the law firm of David Rosen & Associates.
 Bhandary-Alexander also served as co-chair of Connecticut’s Low-Wage Employer Advisory Board and on the state’s Task Force on Domestic Workers.
 In 2016, he received the Micah Award from the Naugatuck Valley Project and the Brazilian Worker Center; and in 2019, he received the Unsung Hero Award from the Morris and Irmgard Wessel Fund.
 He has been interviewed about his cases by the New York Times, Bloomberg News, Sports Illustrated, In These Times, the Hartford Courant, and many other publications.
 Bhandary-Alexander was a Public Interest Law Scholar at the Northeastern University School of Law, where received his JD, and graduated with degrees in History and Afro-American Studies from the University of Wisconsin-Madison.

-Eugene Rusyn ’17 is a Lecturer in Law at Yale Law School and a Senior Fellow with the Solomon Center for Health Law and Policy.
+Eugene Rusyn ’17 is a Associate Research Scholar with the Solomon Center for Health Law and Policy.
 His research interests include health law, environmental law, legal history, and the study of government bureaucracy.
 Rusyn’s work currently focuses on end-of-life law and the relationship between legal systems and cancer treatment.
 His research builds on time he spent with organizations addressing these issues in recent years, including an initiative developed at the Disability Rights Legal Center focused on the relatively recent emergence of “aid in dying” laws.
 Rusyn is also in the process of conducting a study on environmental regulations drawing on extensive field work and expanding on his interests in environmental law, administrative law, and the study of bureaucratic behavior.
 Rusyn was a 2015 recipient of the Paul and Daisy Soros Fellowship for New Americans.
 He holds a B.A. from New York University and a J.D. from Yale Law School.

 Jessenia Khalyat is the Program Coordinator for the Solomon Center for Health Law and Policy.
 Before joining the center, Jessenia worked at Sterling Memorial Library as a Project Assistant, helping to execute a large-scale, multi-library reorganization project and improve access to collections.
 She graduated from Yale College and majored in psychology, with a particular interest in child development and mental health.
 As a student, she pursued these interests as a founding member and Director of the Yale chapter of Camp Kesem, a free summer camp for children in families impacted by cancer.
 Jessenia also served as the Operations Coordinator for Residential Life at Yale Summer Session, and as the student Development Coordinator for Dwight Hall at Yale, the center for public service and social justice.